 When he completed his master’s degree, Lockheed’s Space Station Program recruited him to design their neutral buoyancy program.
 That translates to putting flight crew members in specialized space suits in a big tank of water to simulate the weightless environment.

-Later he designed flight crew training for a space shuttle flight, then moved back to NASA to manage space station flight and ground operations for non-human life sciences, with a stint at NASA HQ in Washington, D.C., working with at team recommending which science missions to be flown on the shutttle and space station for a ten-year period.
+Later he designed flight crew training for a space shuttle flight, then moved back to NASA to manage space station flight and ground operations, with a stint at NASA HQ in Washington, D.C., working with at team recommending which science missions to be flown on the shutttle and space station for a ten-year period.
 During that time, he traveled to Hawaii to attend the Governor's Conference on Space, where he met famed anthropologist Ben Finney, who encouraged him to further his education at the University of Hawaii.
 Dr. Finney offered to sit on his doctoral committee.

 Patrick Livanos Lester